hackvertor/auto-vader/README.md

 - **Always open devtools**: Each time the browser window is open the devtools panel will be shown
 - **Remove CSP**: Removes Content-Security-Policy headers to ensure DOM Invader functions correctly (enabled by default)
 - **Headless**: Run scans headlessly
-- **Auto run from Repeater**: This runs AutoVader when a Repeater request is sent
+- **Auto run from Repeater**: This runs AutoVader when a Repeater request is sent.
+Note the request should have the $canary placeholder.
-- **Auto run from Intruder**: This runs AutoVader when a Intruder request is sent
+- **Auto run from Intruder**: This runs AutoVader when a Intruder request is sent.
+Note the request should have the $canary placeholder.
+- **Auto run from other extensions**: This runs AutoVader when another extension makes a request is sent.
+Note the request should have the $canary placeholder.
 -
 ### How It Works